timschopinski/dolar-price-prediction/README.md

-# housing-price-prediction
+# dolar-price-prediction
-This project aims to predict the prices of houses using various AI models in Python.
+This project aims to predict the USD/PLN price using various AI models in Python.